An inductive approach to generalized abundance using nef reduction: Acknowledgements

 \section{\emph{Acknowledgements}}

-I thank my advisor Patrick Brosnan for several helpful conversations on the contents of this note and Vladimir Lazić for his comments on a draft version.
-An email conversation with Florin Ambro provided the inpetus for this work.
+I thank my advisor Patrick Brosnan for several helpful conversations on the contents of this note, Vladimir Lazić for his comments on a draft version, Brian Lehmann for answering a question and the referee whose comments improved the readability of this paper.
+An email conversation with Florin Ambro provided the impetus for this work.